-Environmental Justice Clinic - Cases & Projects
+Environmental Justice Clinic - Cases & Campaigns

-Climate Justice
+Climate and Energy Justice

 This team works to secure the rights of youth to a safe and healthy climate.
 In partnership with Our Children’s Trust, this team is working on a youth-led constitutional and climate rights lawsuit in Florida to secure fundamental rights guaranteed by the Florida Constitution.